stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-Finally a compound vertex can be written to an NIO buffer:
+Finally a vertex can be written to an NIO buffer:

 ```java
 public class Vertex implements Bufferable {